kartikey-vyas/GI-timeseries-classification/project-logs/kartikey.md

 ### Workflow

 1. Open windows terminal.
-This will automatically start Ubuntu 18.04 running on WSL 2. `win + 1`
+This will automatically start Ubuntu 18.04 running on WSL 2.
-2. `cd engsci700-project37 && code .` to open project folder in VS Code.
+2. `cd code/p4p && code .` to open project folder in VS Code.
-3. *insert jupyter notebook workflow here once figured out*
+3. open jupyter notebooks/scripts in VS Code.

 This set up will be used going forward from 13/03.